elizabeth-trotter/hamsterhotel/README.md

 **Name:** Elizabeth Trotter

-**Project Note:** I was given a mockup and tasked with making it into a functioning website using `HTML`, `CSS`, and `Bootstrap`.
+**Project Note:** I was given a mockup and tasked with making it into a static website using `HTML`, `CSS`, and `Bootstrap`.
 I was also required to ensure the website was `responsive` for all screen sizes.
 Although it was a bit of a learning curve working with responsiveness for the first time, I enjoyed the challenge.

 *Also, I am a fellow pet enthusiast :feet: so this was a super fun and cute project to work on!*